An Overview of New Hampshire’s Decriminalization Law

 Summary of New Hampshire’s Decriminalization Bill, HB 640, as Signed into Law by Governor Chris Sununu

-Amounts: Under the new law, penalties are reduced for possession of three-quarters of an ounce or less of marijuana, five grams of hashish, and — for adults 21 or older —marijuana-infused products purchased from states where they were legally sold, if they are stored in the properly labeled, child-proof containers.
+Amounts: Under the decriminalization law, penalties are reduced for possession of three-quarters of an ounce or less of marijuana, five grams of hashish, and — for adults 21 or older —marijuana-infused products purchased from states where they were legally sold, if they are stored in the properly labeled, child-proof containers.
 The total amount of THC, the active ingredient in cannabis, is limited to 300 mg, which is about equivalent to three-quarters of an ounce.

 First and Second Offense Penalty: For adults 18 and older, the first two offenses within three years carry a $100 civil fine.